8 Tips to Make Your Arguments More Productive—and Fair

 Hear the complete grievance

-Listen to what they have to say, all the way to the end.
+Listen to what your significant other has to say, all the way to the end.
 “Don’t assume you know what they’re saying after hearing only a few words and then stop listening while you simply wait for your chance to respond,” Headlee advises.
 “Take a breath after they finish a sentence before you answer and use that time to think about what you just heard.
 Many arguments occur because of miscommunication and misunderstandings.
 You can prevent that if you set a goal of understanding what the other person is telling you.”
-Learn how to have calmer conversations by being a better listener.

 Don’t say “Yes, but…”